What is Remote Device Management?

 After a detailed strategy has been laid out, the onus is on the enterprises to effectively communicate the same to the employees.
 A proper, transparent communication channel has to be established.
 The complete, comprehensive details on how the workplace plans to operate must be conveyed clearly.
 Companies should facilitate an environment wherein employees can open up and address their fears.
 This is particularly essential in fostering trust and confidence.
 The exact details on the timings and date for joining should be solicited at the earliest from the employees to manage and prevent over-crowding.

 The pivotal strategy in facilitating a safe return to the office hinges on creating a secure working environment.
 The creation of a safe office space is a multidisciplinary approach requiring proper coordination and collaboration of various members involved.

-The solution is to employ a Unified Management solution which satisfies the necessary requirements.
-Unified Endpoint Management solutions such as Hexnode UEM allows management of all endpoints from a single place.
+The solution is to employ a Unified Management solution that satisfies the necessary requirements.
+Unified Endpoint Management solutions such as Hexnode UEM allow management of all endpoints from a single place.
 Hexnode offers business-critical mobility solutions, ensures endpoint security, grants seamless business integrations and works flawlessly across a plethora of platforms like Android, iOS, Windows, iPadOS, macOS, tvOS, and FireOS.

 A severe contagious pandemic still at large essentially points to the helplessness of humanity in general.
 So, proper planning and adherence to all the necessary safety guidelines may not necessarily safeguard the workplace.
 Therefore, it’s imperative that employers are made aware of this and are prepared accordingly.
 New mandates and ‘Shelter in place’ orders may get issued in short order.
 Companies must be fully equipped to adapt to such changes or even undergo a complete shutdown.